Pfolg/MonitorKeyboard/readme.md

 you can also clone the repo to set it yourself.

-when you pressed a key, it will be shown in 2 seconds on your screen.wasd
+when you pressed a key, it will be shown in 2 seconds on your screen.

 File struct:
 ~~~